IBIData/nos-forms-jquery/README.md

  ###**honeypot**

  Accepts a boolean.
 By default, there are two honeypot text fields rendered on each form (one is empty and one has a preset value).
 Both are hidden by CSS and JS.
-If either are modified, the form will appear to submit, but the server will never receive any data.
+If either are modified, the form data will be ignored and the plugin will submit an object instead: **{ honeypot: true }**.
+You are free to handle this however needed in your submit function.

  ###**messages**